clydin/angular/packages/forms/signals/examples/04-conditional-validation.md

 ---
 title: Signal Form with Conditional Validation
-summary: Applies a validator to a signal form field only when a specific condition is met by using the `validateWhen` function.
+summary: Applies a validator to a signal form field only when a specific condition is met by using the `applyWhen` function.
 keywords:
   - signal forms
   - form
   - control
   - validation
   - conditional validation
-  - validateWhen
+  - applyWhen
   - schema
   - submit
 required_packages: